Man takes plea deal in Coal Creek Canyon shooting

 Both counts are Class 5 felonies that carry a presumptive sentencing range of one to three years in prison, and up to six if the case is determined to be aggravated.

-White, who is free on bond, is set for sentencing on Aug.
-10 after a pre-sentence investigation.
+White, who is free on bond, is set for sentencing Aug.
+10 after a presentence investigation.

 Prosecutors dropped the original charges, including attempted first-degree murder, attempted first-degree assault and felony menacing.

-According to an affidavit, White and another man were in a physical fight at 10:26 p.m.
-Thursday in the 33000 block of Coal Creek Canyon Drive.
+According to an affidavit, White and another man were in a physical fight Dec.
+2, 2021, in the 33000 block of Coal Creek Canyon Drive.

 After the fight, the victim told police White drew a gun and fired five to six rounds at him.
 The shots all missed, but the named victim said one "passed by his face"